elusivecodes/FrostColor/README.md

 #### Tones

-Creates an array with a specified number of evenly distributed `tones` of a color.
-Defaults to 10.
+- `tones` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.

 ```javascript
 const tones = color.tones(tones);